Historical and Commemorative

 5, 48-49, 1984; and from Eimer, C., British Commemorative Medals

 An example of a medal made by this process is the medal of Oliver Cromwell and Masaniello by the Dutch medallist O. Müller.
 STRIKING: This is the technique that is most widely used to make medals and coins.
-In this case, the engraving is made in relief on untempered steel, resulting in what is called a puncheon.
-The engraver may make more than one puncheon for each medal: a principal puncheon of the main figure of the design and sometimes subsidiary puncheons, also in relief, for letters, beading around the edge, and other subsidiary features.
-After engraving, the puncheons would be tempered and then each in turn would be impressed upon the surface of a block of untempered steel which was to become the die or matrix.
+In this case, the design is made in relief on untempered steel, resulting in what is called a punch or puncheon.
+The medallist may make more than one puncheon for each medal: a principal puncheon of the main figure of the design and sometimes subsidiary puncheons, also in relief, for letters, beading around the edge, and other subsidiary features.
+The puncheons would then be tempered and be impressed upon the surface of a block of untempered steel which was to become the die or matrix.
 This would afterwards be tooled and touched-up by hand.
 Often a trial strike in a soft metal such a lead is used to examine the quality of the engraving.
 Once the artist is satisfied, the dies are hardened by tempering, and flans of less base metals, such as gold, silver or bronze, are used to make the finished medal.
 To make the finished medal, metal blanks or flans are

 heated to soften them and are pressed into the dies.
 Originally this was